[2017-09-09] Remove specific obsolete notes

 [2015-05-07] Refactoring for using the 2.9 branch while Krita split Calligra

 [2013-11-18] First publishing, during Krita 2.7 development

-I also offer here a set of illustrations about compiling ( all are released under CC-By ).
-I hope those picture will help other project's documentation to be more user friendly and appear more simple to understand by using a simple analogy : a cat building a house.
+I also decided to illustrate the article with funny pictures (all licensed under CC-By).
+I hope those pictures will also help other project's documentation to be more user friendly and appear more simple to understand by using a simple analogy : a cat building a house.